 - They shall be provided and controlled by the performing company. - They shall be portable. - When used upstage of the house curtain/proscenium line, they shall be hand-held or safely mounted from the floor on either a static light stand that does not exceed 8' in height or on any part of a unit set element.
-They may be masked with small boxes or other properties. - When used downstage of the house curtain/proscenium line, they shall be hand-held, placed on the floor or on a stand that does not exceed 4' in height.
-They may be masked with small boxes or other properties. - They may be used to project static images including actors in the one- act play entry or animated images.
-Images of public figures, models, media footage or other copyrighted footage shall be in compliance with copyright law. - Recorded/filmed scenes from the One-Act play entry, (for example, flashback scenes) may not be used in performance.
+They may be masked with small boxes or other properties. - When used downstage of the house curtain/proscenium line, they shall be hand-held, placed on the floor or on a static light stand that does not exceed 4' in height.
+They may be masked with small boxes or other properties. - They may be used to project static images including actors in the one- act play entry or moving images.
+Images of public figures, models, media footage or other copyrighted footage shall be in compliance with copyright law. - Video Recorded dialogue and action from the One-Act play entry, (for example, flash-back scenes or dream sequences) may not be used in performance.
 Contact the State office for clarification. - Video monitors/ television sets, not to exceed 4 feet in width, are considered projection devices.
 The combined monitor and stand shall not exceed 8 feet high x 4 feet wide and 2 feet in depth.
 Each stand can only support one monitor/TV.
 The director and the Contest Manager shall insure that they are stable and properly weighted.